tpaschalis/goof/README.md

 ## ToDo List
 - Add test coverage
-- Make code more native Golang-like
+- Make code more Golang-idiomatic
 - Document and port on other platforms.
-- Test limits
+- Test throughput limits
 - Get feedback for future improvements

 ## Feedback